lunarmodules/ldoc/docs/doc.md

+# LDoc, a Lua Documentation Tool

 ## Introduction

 LDoc is a second-generation documentation tool that can be used as a replacement for [LuaDoc](http://keplerproject.github.com/luadoc/).
 It arose out of my need to document my own projects and only depends on the [Penlight](https://github.com/stevedonovan/Penlight) libraries.

 It is mostly compatible with LuaDoc, except that certain workarounds are no longer needed.
 For instance, it is not so married to the idea that Lua modules should be defined using the `module` function; this is not only a matter of taste since this has been deprecated in Lua 5.2.

 Otherwise, the output is very similar, which is no accident since the HTML templates are based directly on LuaDoc.
-You can ship your own customized templates and style sheets with your project, however.
+You can ship your own customized templates and style sheets with your [own project](http://nilnor.github.com/textui/docs/), however.
 You have an option to use Markdown to process the documentation, which means no ugly HTML is needed in doc comments.
-C/C++ extension modules may be documented in a similar way, although naturally less can be inferred from the code itself.
+C/C++ extension modules may be documented in a similar way, although function names cannot be inferred from the code itself.

-LDoc can provide integrated documentation, with traditional function comments, any readme in Markdown format, and specified source examples.
-Lua source in examples and the readme will be prettified.
+LDoc can provide integrated documentation, with traditional function comments, any documents in Markdown format, and specified source examples.
+Lua source in examples and the documents will be prettified.

 Although there are a fair number of command-line options, the preferred route is to write a `config.ld` configuration file in Lua format.
 By convention, if LDoc is simply invoked as `ldoc .` it will read this file first.
 In this way, the aim is to make it very easy for end-users to build your documentation using this simple command.